gradle/gradle/subprojects/docs/src/docs/release/notes.md

 JUnit tests that JUnit API internally represents by 'null' test methods are filtered only by class name.
 This is a very internal change and should not affect users.
 It is mentioned for completeness.

+### Changes HTML test reports

+Ignored tests are no longer considered in the calculation of the reported percentage success rate.
+A test run with 1 failed test, 1 successful test and 8 ignored tests will now report a success rate of 50% (previously it would have been 90%)

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.

 * [Michael Putters](https://github.com/mputters) - improved the native binaries support to use the Windows registry to locate available Windows SDKs

-We love getting contributions from the Gradle community.
+* [Jean-Baptiste Nizet](https://github.com/jnizet) - improved HTML test reports to better report on ignored tests We love getting contributions from the Gradle community.
 For information on contributing, please see [gradle.org/contribute](http://gradle.org/contribute).

 ## Known issues